hxu-hms/blank-pub-microsite/README.md

 ## Using the template

-### 1. In your GitHub account, [import](https://github.com/new/import) "labsyspharm/blank-software-website" as a new repo
+### 1. In your GitHub account, [import](https://github.com/new/import) "labsyspharm/blank-software-website" as a new repo.
+Name your new repo with your website name.
 <br>

 ### 2. Edit files